ENSCMA2/enscma2/README.md

 ### Hello!

 I'm studying computer science (and maybe other things, undecided) at Harvard.
+You can find the same exact information about me in a different format [here](https://karinahalevy.weebly.com), and perhaps also [here](https://linkedin.com/in/khalevy).

 Facts: